BastilleBSD/bastille/docs/chapters/subcommands/bootstrap.rst

 Notes
 -----
+You need to bootstrap a release before creating a container with that release.

-The bootstrap subcommand is generally only used once to prepare the system.
-The only other use case for the bootstrap command is when a new FreeBSD version is released and you want to start deploying containers on that version.
+The bootstrap command is also used when a new FreeBSD version is released and you want download it for creating new containers, or for upgrading existing containers.

 To update a release as patches are made available, see the `bastille update` command.
+To upgrade containers to a new version of the operating system, see the `bastille upgrade` command

 Downloaded artifacts are stored in the `bastille/cache/version` directory.
 "bootstrapped" releases are stored in `bastille/releases/version`.

-To manually bootstrap a release (aka bring your own archive), place your archive in bastille/cache/name and extract to bastille/releases/name.
-Your mileage may vary; let me know what happens.

 Templates